Hair Color CPR!

 Knowing the process of coloring will help you get the perfect color, the first time.
 Make it fun by choosing colors that you’ve never worn before.
 This one time, my friend decided to dye her hair a unicorn color by using semi-permanent dye.

 Her hair didn’t get damaged and it looked amazing!
 To avoid damage to your hair, make sure you read every label.
 Don’t be afraid to ask questions if you’re not sure what something means.
-The goal is to bounce back from color damaged hair while still maintaining your color!
+The goal is to bounce back from color damaged hair (Check out this article: best hair color for damaged hair) while still maintaining your color!

 Tips to Know Before Coloring Your Hair

-- Know your natural shade – Knowing your natural hair color will help you determine your starting point in getting your desired look.
+- Know your natural shade – Knowing your natural hair color (check out this article on growing out your natural hair color) will help you determine your starting point in getting your desired look.
 It is essential to do research based on your hair color and maybe consult a stylist to help you get the shade you want.
 It’s also important to remember that getting your hair the right tone may be a long process, but patience is vital.

 - Try on a wig – If you are not sure about how a hair color will look, a good idea would be to get a wig that is similar to the color so you can get an idea of how the color will look on you.
 You don’t want to dye your hair and not like the color!
 With wigs, you can be super experimental without actually doing any harm to your hair!